swri-robotics/bag-database/docs/web-interface/login.md

 ![LDAP Login Page](../assets/images/ldap_login.png)

-In addition to loggin in as a user with an LDAP account, it is still possible to log in using the built-in administrator account by using the user name `admin` and the password that was either pre-set or auto-generated.
+In addition to logging in as a user with an LDAP account, it is still possible to log in using the built-in administrator account by using the user name `admin` and the password that was either pre-set or auto-generated.